 Please note: Our website no longer fully supports IE11, as such you may encounter issues using our website, please try an alternative browser such as Google Chrome, Mozilla Firefox, Microsoft Edge (Windows) or Safari (Mac).

-Europe is the number one overseas destination for UK travellers and many people will be looking to travel there.
-In light of Brexit, travel to Europe is a little different now that we are no longer a Member of the EU, so it's important you plan early to make sure you have everything in place in time for your trip.
+Travel to Europe is a little different now that we are no longer a Member of the European Union (EU), so it's important you plan early to make sure you have everything in place in time for your trip.

-You can use your UK Blue Badge when travelling in some EU countries, Liechtenstein, Norway and Switzerland.
+UK Blue Badges can be used in some EU countries, plus Liechtenstein, Norway and Switzerland.
 Parking concessions vary in each country so it is important you check the details for your destination.
 More information can be found here.
 Using a Blue Badge in the European Union - GOV.UK (www.gov.uk)

 Driving permits – if you have a paper licence or your driving licence was issued in Gibraltar, Guernsey, Jersey or the Isle of Man you may need an international driving permit (IDP) to drive in some EU countries and Norway.
 These are available from the Post Office.
 If you have a card driving license, you do not require an IDP to drive in the EU, Switzerland, Norway, Iceland or Liechtenstein.